Damilola Akinniyi

 In soil mechanics, we talk about something called an influence zone.

-When a load is applied to the ground, say, a column or a foundation, the effect doesn’t just stop at the surface.
-The stress penetrates downward, spreading out in a pattern, much like a ripple in a pond.
-The influence zone is the region of soil where that stress is felt.
-It’s the part of the ground that participates in bearing the load.
+When a load is applied to the ground, maybe a column or a foundation, the effect doesn’t stop at the surface.
+The stress travels downward, spreading out like ripples in a pond.
+The influence zone is that region of soil where the stress is felt, the part of the ground that helps carry the load.

-But here’s where it gets fascinating.
-Not all soil within the influence zone shares the burden equally.
-The particles closest to the source carry the most load.
-As you move away, the stress tapers off, but the contribution doesn’t vanish.
-Even particles far from the origin still play a part in keeping things stable.
+But here’s what’s truly fascinating: not every grain carries the same burden.
+The particles closest to the source bear the most stress.
+As you move away, the pressure fades, yet the contribution never disappears.
+Even particles far from the origin play their part in keeping the structure stable.

-Now, here’s what makes soil uniquely beautiful: it does all this without being forced.
+And here’s what makes soil remarkable: it does all this willingly.

-Unlike concrete, where particles are glued together by cement, or steel, where atomic bonds lock everything into place, unbonded soil particles voluntarily assist in the load-bearing process.
-There are no chains forcing them to help, but they do.
-Naturally.
-Freely.
-Lovingly, almost.
+Unlike concrete, where particles are glued together by cement, or steel, where atomic bonds lock everything into place, soil particles, unbonded, free, individual, still work together to share the load.
+There’s no force compelling them to cooperate, yet they do, naturally, freely, and with a harmony that feels almost loving.

-Like soil under stress, we all carry loads: pressures, responsibilities, griefs, deadlines, family, finances, health, and more.
-And the heavier the load, the more it spreads.
-The larger your burden, the wider your influence zone becomes.
-Whether you like it or not, your stress reaches others.
+Like soil under stress, we all carry loads, responsibilities, deadlines, griefs, and goals.
+The heavier the load, the wider our influence zone becomes.
+Whether we realize it or not, our pressure spreads.
+Our burdens ripple outward, touching others.

-But here’s the real lesson: you’re not meant to bear it all alone.
+But here’s the wisdom: you’re not meant to bear it alone.

-To share your burden well, you need to understand who is within your influence zone.
-Some people are close enough to carry a larger part of your emotional or mental weight.
-Others are farther out, still helpful, still important, but not as directly involved.
+To share your load well, you must understand your own influence zone.
+Some people are close enough to help carry a larger share of your emotional or mental weight.
+Others are farther away, still supportive, but less involved.
+That’s not failure; that’s design.

 Be the Soil, Not the Cement

-Too often, we try to act like concrete, forcing connections, holding everything together on our own, setting hard and refusing to crack.
-But life isn’t meant to be a solo structure.
-We’re more like soil, individual yet connected, separate yet supportive.
+Too often, we try to act like concrete, forcing connections, holding everything together, pretending to be unbreakable.
+But life isn’t meant to be rigid.
+We’re more like soil, separate, yet supportive; independent, yet interconnected.

 Let your community support you.